shidarin/cdl_convert/docs/usage.rst

 Setting the CDL slope, offset and power (SOP) values is as easy as passing them any list or tuple with three values.
-Integers and strings will be automatically converted to floats, while slope and power will also be checked to make sure the number is positive.
+Integers and strings will be automatically converted to floats, while slope and power will also truncate at zero.

     >>> cc.slope = ('1.234', 5, 273891.37823)
     >>> cc.slope